 Jay L. Hess, MD, Ph.D, MHSA

-Dr. Hess is Dean of the School of Medicine and Vice President for University Clinical Affairs at Indiana University.
-A professor of Pathology and Internal Medicine, Dr. Hess is a recognized expert in pathology and in the molecular and genetic changes that lead to cancer.
+Jay Hess is dean of the IU School of Medicine and vice president of University Clinical Affairs at Indiana University.
+A professor of Pathology and Internal Medicine, Dr. Hess is a recognized expert in pathology and the molecular and genetic changes that lead to cancer.
 He cofounded and chaired the board of Paradigm, and currently serves on a number of boards, including BioCrossroads and the Regenstrief Institute.

 V. William Hunt

 Bill Hunt is chairman of Hunt Capital Partners, LLC, a venture capital and consulting firm based in Indianapolis.
 Until August 2001, he was the vice chairman and president of ArvinMeritor Inc., a global supplier of a broad range of automotive parts and systems.
 Previously, he was chairman and CEO of Arvin Industries.
 Before joining Arvin, Mr. Hunt practiced labor relations law in Indianapolis.
 Mr. Hunt is the immediate past chairman of the IU Health board of directors.

 James Lingeman is a long-standing member of the IU Health Methodist Hospital medical staff and an internationally recognized leader in the field of urology.
 After receiving his medical degree from Indiana University School of Medicine, he served his internship and residency in general surgery and urology at Butterworth Hospital in Grand Rapids, MI.
 Dr. Lingeman is the long-time chair of the Methodist Institutional Review Board.
 He is also chairman of the board of the Methodist Research Institute and director of the International Kidney Stone Institute.

 Angela Barron McBride, PhD